-The USS North Carolina had her keel laid on October 27th, 1937 at the New York Naval Shipyard.
-The ship was launched on June 13th, 1940 and was sponsored by the North Carolina Governor’s daughter.
-The ship would be commissioned on April 9th, 1941 in New York City with U.S. Navy Captain Olaf M. Hustvedt in command.
-The North Carolina was the first of the fast, heavily armored, U.S. battleships to be commissioned during WW2 featuring a main battery of nine 16 inch guns!
+The USS North Carolina laid her keel on October 27th, 1937, at the New York Naval Shipyard.
+The ship was launched on June 13th, 1940, and was sponsored by the North Carolina Governor’s daughter.
+The ship would be commissioned in New York City on April 9th, 1941, with U.S. Navy Captain Olaf M. Hustvedt in command.
+The North Carolina was the first of the fast, heavily armored U.S. battleships to be commissioned during WW2, featuring a main battery of nine 16-inch guns!

-The North Carolina was the first new battle ship to be built by the United States in just over two decades and was limited to a displacement of < 35,000 long tons by the Washington and London Naval Treaties.
-Her beam was limited to 110 feet due to the width of the Panama Canal at the time and the draft was limited to no more than 38 feet to ensure that the ship could make use of as many ports and shipyards as possible and proved to be a challenge to naval architects to design.
-In order to save weight, the North Carolina made use of new techniques of welded construction and featured four main spaces that contained two boilers and one steam turbine in each.
-Each main space was responsible for driving one of the four shafts on the ship and the arrangement helped reduce the total number of openings in the bulkheads on the ship, saved space, and reduced overall weight of the ship.
+The North Carolina was the first new battleship to be built by the United States in just over two decades and was limited to a displacement of < 35,000 long tons by the Washington and London Naval Treaties.
+Her beam was limited to 110 feet due to the width of the Panama Canal at the time, and the draft was limited to no more than 38 feet to ensure that the ship could make use of as many ports and shipyards as possible and proved to be a challenge to naval architects to design.
+To save weight, the North Carolina used new welding techniques and featured four main spaces containing two boilers and one steam turbine.
+Each main space was responsible for driving one of the four shafts on the ship, and the arrangement helped reduce the total number of openings in the bulkheads on the boat, saved space, and reduced the overall weight of the ship.

 USS North Carolina’s Service During World War 2

-The ship transited the Panama Cana on June 10th, 1942 shortly after the conclusion of the Battle of Midway.
-North Carolina stopped at the ports of San Pedro, California and San Francisco before proceeding to Pearl Harbor, Hawaii.
-On July 15th, 1942, North Carolina left Hawaii with the Enterprise, heavy cruiser Portland, light cruiser Atlanta, and eight destroyers to seek out combat in the South Pacific Ocean.
+The ship transited the Panama Cana on June 10th, 1942, shortly after the conclusion of the Battle of Midway.
+North Carolina stopped at San Pedro, California, and San Francisco ports before proceeding to Pearl Harbor, Hawaii.
+On July 15th, 1942, North Carolina left Hawaii with the Enterprise, heavy cruiser Portland, light cruiser Atlanta, and eight destroyers to seek combat in the South Pacific Ocean.

-Following the battle, North Carolina shifted to protect the U.S. carrier, Saratoga during the ongoing engagements on Guadalcanal.
-On two occasions, North Carolina was attacked by Japanese submarines; once avoiding a torpedo hit through ship maneuvers, and the second time taking a hit on the port side blowing a 32 ft by 18 ft hole in the side of the ship and killing five men.
-The USS Wasp and O’Brien were sunk by torpedoes during this attack.
-The sailors on the North Carolina were able to correct a 5.6 degree list and keep the ship in formation and battle ready after the strike.
+Following the battle, North Carolina shifted to protect the U.S. carrier, Saratoga, during the ongoing engagements on Guadalcanal.
+On two occasions, North Carolina was attacked by Japanese submarines; once avoiding a torpedo hit through ship maneuvers, and the second time taking a hit on the port side, blowing a 32 ft by 18 ft hole in the side of the ship and killing five men.
+Torpedoes sank the USS Wasp and O’Brien during this attack.
+The sailors on the North Carolina could correct a 5.6-degree list and keep the ship in formation and battle ready after the strike.
 After undergoing repairs in New Caledonia, the ship was dry-docked in Pearl Harbor for hull repairs and to upgrade the anti-aircraft armament.
 Quickly sent back to sea, the North Carolina took on duties to screen the Saratoga and Enterprise until being taken back to Pearl Harbor in March – April 1943 to obtain advanced radar and fire control upgrades before leaving for the Gilbert Islands in September of 1943.

 Pacific Operations During 1944 and 1945

-After completing repairs, the North Carolina sortied from Hawaii with the Enterprise Carrier Group on June 6th, 1944 to proceed to the Marianas.
-Taking part in the Battle of Saipan, the North Carolina provided protection to the carriers as well as taking part in hitting the west coast of Saipan to include attacking the harbor at Tanapag.
-On June 15th, 1944, the North Carolina shot down a Japanese aircraft that was able to make it past the American combat air patrol.
+After completing repairs, the North Carolina sortied from Hawaii with the Enterprise Carrier Group on June 6th, 1944, to proceed to the Marianas.
+Taking part in the Battle of Saipan, North Carolina protected the carriers and hit the west coast of Saipan, including attacking the harbor at Tanapag.
+On June 15th, 1944, North Carolina shot down a Japanese aircraft that could pass the American combat air patrol.

-On June 18th, the North Carolina proceeded to take part in the Battle of the Philippine Sea and shot down two of the Japanese aircraft that made it through the American CAP.
-During the battle, three of the Japanese carriers were sunk and no American ships were lost.
-The ship would support air operations in the Marianas for another two weeks before sailing to conduct overhaul at the Puget Sound Naval Yard.
-She would ultimately rejoin the U.S. carrier force off of Ulithi on November 7th, 1944 when Typhoon Cobra struck the force.
-As the ships fought through the storm, the would subsequently carry out attacks against Luzon, Leyte, and the Visayas.
-Later that month, the North Carolina would fight off their first kamikaze attack.
+On June 18th, the North Carolina proceeded to take part in the Battle of the Philippine Sea and shot down two Japanese aircraft that made it through the American CAP.
+During the battle, three of the Japanese carriers were sunk, and no American ships were lost.
+The ship would support air operations in the Marianas for another two weeks before sailing to conduct an overhaul at the Puget Sound Naval Yard.
+She would ultimately rejoin the U.S. carrier force off Ulithi on November 7th, 1944, when Typhoon Cobra struck the force.
+As the ships fought through the storm, they carried out attacks against Luzon, Leyte, and the Visayas.
+Later that month, North Carolina would fight off their first kamikaze attack.

 Once the battleship underwent overhaul at Pearl Harbor, she rejoined the carrier force for a month of naval and air strikes against the Japanese home islands.
-During this time, the North Carolina took part in firing on major industrial plants near Tokyo as well as saving a downed carrier pilot under heavy fire from Tokyo Bay (via her scout seaplane).
+During this time, North Carolina fired on major industrial plants near Tokyo and saved a downed carrier pilot under heavy fire from Tokyo Bay (via her scout seaplane).

 USS North Carolina Postwar Operations

-As the war closed, the North Carolina sent members of her crew and embarked USMC detachment ashore for occupation duty.
-She would patrol off of the cost until anchoring in Tokyo Bay on September 5th to retrieve her men.
-The ship would embark passengers in Okinawa and departed for the United States.
-The North Carolina reached the Panama Canal on October 8th, and anchored off of Boston on October 17th.
+As the war closed, North Carolina sent members of her crew and embarked USMC detachment ashore for occupation duty.
+She would patrol off the coast until anchoring in Tokyo Bay on September 5th to retrieve her men.
+The ship would embark passengers in Okinawa and depart for the United States.
+The North Carolina reached the Panama Canal on October 8th and anchored off of Boston on October 17th.
 Once conducting another overhaul in New York, she would embark U.S. Naval Academy Midshipmen for a summer training cruise in the Caribbean Sea.

 Decommissioning and the North Carolina Battleship Memorial

-The USS North Carolina was decommissioned in New York, New York on June 27th, 1947.
+The USS North Carolina was decommissioned in New York, New York, on June 27th, 1947.
 She would later be stricken from the U.S. Naval Vessel Registry on June 1st, 1960.
-On September 6th, 1961, the ship was purchased by the state of North Carolina for $330,000 to be used as a museum.
-In 1961, the North Carolina was moved via tug boat to her eventual resting place in Wilmington, North Carolina; however, struck the “Fergus Ark” restaurant near Princess Ann Street and severely damaged the former U.S. Army troopship.
-On April 29th, 1962, the North Carolina was dedicated as a memorial to all North Carolina residents killed during World War 2.
-In 1986, the North Carolina was officially declared a National Historic Landmark.
+On September 6th, 1961, the state of North Carolina purchased the ship for $330,000 to be used as a museum.
+In 1961, the North Carolina was moved via tug boat to her eventual resting place in Wilmington, North Carolina; however, it struck the “Fergus Ark” restaurant near Princess Ann Street and severely damaged the former U.S. Army troopship.
+On April 29th, 1962, North Carolina was dedicated as a memorial to all North Carolina residents killed during World War 2.
+In 1986, North Carolina officially declared a National Historic Landmark.

-Today, the ship is open to visitors where one can tour the main deck, some of the gun turrets, and many of the interior spaces of the ship for a small charge.
-One of nine surviving OS2U Kingfisher aircraft in the world which still function are located on the stern of the ship, and a Roll of Honor in the ship’s wardroom lists all of North Carolinians who died in service of their country during World War 2.
+Today, the ship is open to visitors to tour the main deck, some gun turrets, and many interior spaces for a small charge.
+One of nine surviving OS2U Kingfisher aircraft in the world, which still function, is located on the stern of the ship, and a Roll of Honor in the ship’s wardroom lists all of North Carolinians who died in service of their country during World War 2.